AI

 The biggest mistake I see is underestimating the fractional talent problem.
 Companies think “we just need 20% of an engineer’s time” and discover that hiring 0.2 of a person doesn’t work.
 You hire a full person or you don’t get the coverage you need.

 The vendor lock-in fear gets overplayed.
 Yes, proprietary platforms create dependencies.
 But so does open source.
 You’re locked into your infrastructure choices, your deployment patterns, your operational processes.
-OSS stack lock-in is real, just different.
+Open source stack lock-in is real, just different.
 And the market is moving toward consolidation anyway.
-Enterprises are spending more through fewer vendors in 2026, not more.
+Enterprises are spending more through fewer vendors now, not more.

 Technical teams often push for open source because they want to work on interesting infrastructure problems.
 That’s fine if infrastructure is your business.
 But if you’re trying to build customer-facing AI features, consider that 76% of enterprise AI use cases in 2025 were deployed via third-party or off-the-shelf solutions rather than custom builds.
 There’s a reason for that.